GoLand 2025.1 Help

 How do I change the output directory of the application binary (go build -o)?

-Alternatively, open your run/debug configuration and specify -o directory_path in the Go tool arguments field.
+Alternatively, open the run/debug configuration and add the -o directory_path flag in the Go tool arguments field.

 Change the output directory of the application binary